ajax333221/isepic-chess/README.md

 <br>

-`isepic-chess.js` is a chess utility library written in JavaScript, it provides features like legal moves calculation, FEN validation, SAN parsing, etc. (see: [Features](https://github.com/ajax333221/isepic-chess#rocket-features)).
+`isepic-chess.js` is a lightweight and flexible chess utility library for JavaScript, providing robust features like legal moves calculation, FEN validation, SAN parsing, and more.
+It emphasizes a UI-less and dependency-less design, making it a powerful backend for any chess application.

-<strong>Flexibility:</strong> it strives to be flexible (inspired by JavaScript) and attempts to make things work without easily giving up and throwing errors.
+<strong>:sparkles: Flexibility:</strong> Inspired by JavaScript's flexibility, it strives to make things work without easily giving up and throwing errors.

-<strong>Code coverage:</strong> the extra flexibility adds extra complexity and paths to be tested, but despite this, the code coverage is <strong>98~%</strong> <sup>(as of `v6.0.0`)</sup>.
+<strong>:white_check_mark: Code Coverage:</strong> Despite its flexibility and complexity, it achieves an impressive <strong>98~%</strong> code coverage <sup>(as of `v6.0.0`)</sup>, ensuring reliability.

-<strong>Perft-tested:</strong> each release is tested against known <em>Perft positions</em> to ensure that the move generation tree of legal moves do not vary from the correct count.
+<strong>:chart_with_upwards_trend: Perft-Tested:</strong> Each release is rigorously tested against known Perft positions to guarantee accurate move generation.

-<strong>UI-less:</strong> all the bloating code that a user interface brings is completely separated into this other project: [Isepic Chess UI](https://github.com/ajax333221/isepic-chess-ui).
+<strong>:no_entry_sign: UI-less:</strong> All user interface code is completely separated into the [Isepic Chess UI project](https://github.com/ajax333221/isepic-chess-ui), keeping this library lean.

-<strong>Dependency-less:</strong> does not depend on any other library.
+<strong>:x: Dependency-less:</strong> It operates entirely without relying on any other external libraries.

 ## :pushpin: Table of contents